G-Armstrong/CSGO-Spatial-Analytics/README.md

 ## 1/26/2021
 * Finalized animation of single round, planning next steps

+## 2/2/2021
+* Created a list of 23 features to track to determine player roles

+## 2/8/2021
+* Began tracking player features and applied weights to each of these features to be used later for assigned player roles based on historical data

 ## TODO
 * ~~Pre and Postplants Heatmaps where both sides are victims in engagements~~
 * ~~Create simuation of single round